abhi9720/EngineeringBlogs/blogs/backend/springboot/redis-caching.md

+---
-title: Redis Caching in Spring Boot
+title: "Redis Caching in Spring Boot"
-description: Learn how to integrate Redis caching with Spring Boot for high-performance applications
+description: "Learn how to integrate Redis caching with Spring Boot for high-performance applications"
 date: 2026-05-10
+author: "Abhishek Tiwari"
 tags:
   - springboot
   - redis
   - caching
-author: Abhishek Tiwari
+category: "backend"
+subcategory: "springboot"
-coverImage: /images/redis-caching.png
+coverImage: "/images/redis-caching.png"
+slug: "redis-caching-spring-boot"
+draft: false
 ---

 # Redis Caching in Spring Boot 🚀

+## Overview

-Redis is an in-memory data structure store that is widely used as a caching layer to improve application performance.
+Redis is an in-memory data structure store widely used as a caching layer to improve application performance.

-In this blog, we will understand how Redis works with Spring Boot and how to set it up in a simple way.
+In this blog, we will understand how Redis works with Spring Boot and how to integrate it step by step.

 ---

 ## Why Use Redis?

-Using Redis helps in:
+Redis helps in improving system performance by:

 - Reducing database load
 - Improving API response time